RajSharma-8/Web-Dev---Assignment/Assignment 2/ReadMe.md

 ## 📌 Project Description

-This project is a **Neon-themed Login & Signup webpage** created using HTML and CSS.
+This project is a ** Login & Signup webpage** created using HTML and CSS.
 It features a modern dark UI with glowing effects, smooth transitions, and a clean layout.

 The main goal of this project is to demonstrate: